kubedb/docs/docs/guides/proxysql/backends/xtradb-galera/kubedb/index.md

 ## Deploy ProxySQL Server

-With the following yaml we are going to create our desired ProxySQL server.
+With the following YAML, we are going to create our desired ProxySQL server.

 `Note`: If your `KubeDB version` is less or equal to `v2024.6.4`, You have to use `kubedb.com/v1alpha2` apiVersion.